eugenebaraka/deep-stats/README.md

 After correcting for the bias, the formula becomes:

 ![sample variance](/assets/sample_var.png)

+where,
+x_i is the ith value in the data set;
+x̄ is the sample mean;
+n is the number of observations;

 Note that the formula is the almost the same as that of population variance except that we take n minus one degree of freedom as the denominator for the sample variance.